voc/voctomix/README-TRANSITIONS.md

 Also a composite of two frames where one is opaque and overlapping the other completely includes one invisible frame.
 So those kind of composites may be treated as equivalent if one frame differs in both composites by some properties but is overall still invisible in both.

-So when _voctomix_-**transitions** is looking for a matching composite it uses this rule which shortens the list of necessary manual tranisiton definitions.
+So when _voctomix_-**transitions** is looking for a matching composite it uses this rule which shortens the list of necessary manual transition definitions.

 #### Swap